 was taken by white lilies

-She believes she and Werner published the first anthology of English-language tanka – Wind Five-Folded – in 1992.
+She and Werner published one of the first anthologies of English-language tanka – Wind Five-Folded – in 1994.

 In 2013 Jane published a second volume of her A Dictionary of Haiku (essentially a collected works arranged by season and topic) and brought to fruition her 15-year project of translating all of Basho’s haiku.
 Basho The Complete Haiku was published by Kondasha.